UpputuriPriyanka/MLCOURSE-WEEK-2-/README.md

 * OBJECTIVE:
-It provides movies information and calculates the Expression.
+It provides list of movies information and calculates the Expression.

 * DESCRIPTION: